Saliva collection and processing

 Quantitative analysis of viable and total cells

 The total number of bacteria was determined using the modified Invader PLUS method developed by BML Inc. (Saitama, Japan).
 The details of the PCR-Invader assay have been previously reported .
-The PCR-Invader assay combines polymerase chain reaction amplification and invader detection, and can calculate the total number of bacteria with high sensitivity and speed.
-The primers for S. mutans were based on a region of the 16S ribosomal RNA sequences.
 Bacterial DNA was extracted using Pure LC (Roche, Tokyo, Japan) and a MagNA Pure LC Total Nucleic Acid Isolation Kit (Roche).
 The template DNA (3 ml) was added to 12 ml of a reaction mixture containing 20 mM primers, 2.5 mM dNTP, 2.5 U of AmpliTaq gold, 3.5 mM primary probe, 0.35 mM Invader oligo, and the Invader core reagent kit, which consisted of FRST mix and enzyme/MgCl2 solution (F-primer, 5’-GGATTCGCTAGTAATCG-3’; R-primer, 5’-TACCTTGTTACGACTT-3’; Tb-Primary probe, 5’-CGCGCCGAGGCCGGGAACGTATTCACC-3’; and Tb-Invader oligo, 5’-TGACGGGCGGTGTGTACAAGGCA-3’).
-Reaction mixtures were preheated at 95°C for 20 minutes, and then a two-step PCR was performed for 35 cycles (95°C for 1 second and 63°C for 1 minute) using the ABI PRISM 7900 sequence detection system (Applied Biosystems, Foster City, CA).
-Fluorescence values for carboxyfluorescein (wavelength/bandwidth: excitation 485/20 nm; emission 530/25 nm) were measured at the end of the incubation/extension step at 63°C for each cycle.
+Reaction mixtures were preheated at 95 °C for 20 minutes, and then a two-step PCR was performed for 35 cycles (95 °C for 1 second and 63 °C for 1 minute) using the ABI PRISM 7900 sequence detection system (Applied Biosystems, Foster City, CA).
+Fluorescence values for carboxyfluorescein (wavelength/bandwidth: excitation 485/20 nm; emission 530/25 nm) were measured at the end of the incubation/extension step at 63 °C for each cycle.
 Each assay was performed in triplicate and the mean values from the six independent samples were determined.

 Statistical analyses were performed using the SPSS 11.0 (IBM, Armonk, NY) program.
 When applicable, data are presented as means ± standard deviations (SD).
-The significance of measurement biofilm thickness, viable and total cell counts were determined using Kruskal-Wallis test and the post hoc Steel-Dwass test.
+The significance of viable and total cell counts was determined using ANOVA and the post hoc Steel-Dwass test.